ZhengTracyKe/IFPCA/Data/Microarray/ReadMe.md

 # 10 Microarray data sets

-This folder contains 10 Microarray data sets studied in the paper D. Chen, J, Jin, and Z.T.
-Ke (2023) Subject clustering by IF-PCA and several recent methods.
+This folder contains 10 Microarray data sets studied in the paper *D. Chen, J, Jin, and Z.T.
+Ke (2023) Subject clustering by IF-PCA and several recent methods*.

-All data sets are obtained from ‘Jin, J. and Wang, W. (2016) Infuential features pca for high dimensional clustering.
-The Annals of Statistics, 44(6), pp.2323-2359’.
+All data sets are obtained from *Jin, J. and Wang, W. (2016) Infuential features pca for high dimensional clustering.
+The Annals of Statistics, 44(6), pp.2323-2359*.
 Details can be found at www.stat.cmu.edu/~jiashun/Research/software/GenomicsData.

 ## Name set: (p-by-n data matrix)
 1. brain